Workers’ Rights Lawyers in Norfolk

 - The Pregnancy Discrimination Act: Prevents employers from treating a female employee differently because of her pregnancy.
 In the same vein, the Family and Medical Leave Act of 1993 (FMLA) allows employees to take time off and keep their job for up to 12 weeks in order to attend to a family or personal emergency (including the birth of a child).

 Wage & Hour Law

 Federal employment law requires employers to pay their workers according to their mutual agreement.
 When an employer does not take this legal obligation seriously and tries to pay you less than you deserve, you have a right to take legal action.
 If you are hesitant to speak up about wage and hour issues out of fear of retaliation, our experienced employment attorneys can help protect you legally.

 Failure to pay overtime is a common way employers deprive workers of the wages they have dutifully earned.
 Although certain types of employees (such as independent contractors) may be exempt from time-and-a-half overtime pay, many other non-exempt employees never receive the overtime pay they rightfully deserve, or never receive payment for off-the-clock hours.

 If you have been injured on-the-job, you are most likely eligible for benefits through workers’ compensation.
 However, this system can be notoriously difficult to navigate.
 Many workers have their claims denied, or their benefits minimized for unfair reasons.
-Having an attorney on your side can make all the difference in the success of your workers’ compensation claim – or your appeal.
+Having a Norfolk employment attorney on your side can make all the difference in the success of your workers’ compensation claim – or your appeal.